caesarfeta/dot_com/story/gdb_modelling/gdb_modelling.md

 	| <http://example/book1> | "A new book"  |
 	------------------------------------------

-<a href="http://www.w3.org/TR/sparql11-query/">Here's the document defining the query syntax.</a>
+<a href="http://www.w3.org/TR/sparql11-query/">Here's the document defining SPARQL query syntax.</a>

 # If You Want To Delete ALL Of Your Test Data
 Copy the text below into the SPARQL Update field and click 'Perform update'.